Route 154

 When the 654 ceased its direct replacement was the 154, which ran from Crystal Palace to Sutton and then on to Morden, at that time directly via St. Helier Avenue rather than following the present diversion via Green Lane.
 However, to assist, existing route 157 (Raynes Park – Wallington) was extended via the 154 to Crystal Palace.

 The first bus to serve Roundshaw was the 233, providing a shuttle service into Croydon, also being the first route to use the Croydon Flyover.
-The route terminated at the neighbourhood centre, and a bus turning circle was provided for the purpose, which remains to this day and indeed is needed again for route S4 to turn, albeit from the opposite direction.
+The route terminated at the neighbourhood centre, and a bus turning circle was provided for the purpose, which remains to this day and indeed was resuscitated more recently for route S4 to turn, albeit from the opposite direction.

 During its short life, the one-bus 233 saw operation by a variety of relatively unusual types.
 To begin with, one-man-operated single deck RF type buses were used, but in November 1969 they were replaced by one-man XA types.
 The 233 thus gained the distinction of being the first ever double deck OMO route in London.